Tunbridge Wells services

 In May 2014 the pub became a Grade II listed building.

 In 2018, there was a plan to extend and refurbish the pub, but there is also a plan to replace it with a Burger King drive thru.
 During late 2018, work started to convert the former pub into the Burger King Drive Thru.
+This opened on 2 April 2019.

 | Clacket Lane (M25 west, 21 miles)|